JoshGlazebrook/smart-buffer/README.md

 ### Constructing a smart-buffer

 smart-buffer has a few different ways to construct an instance.
-In versions prior to 2.0, there are multiple constructor patterns which are documented here.
-In versions 2.0 and beyond, it's preferred to use the factory methods or the single options object constructor.
+Starting with version 2.0, the following factory methods are preffered.

 ```javascript
 let SmartBuffer = require('smart-buffer');